List of Fear the Walking Dead characters: Daniel Salazar

 Daniel Salazar, portrayed by Rubén Blades, is the husband of Griselda and the father of Ofelia.
 He is Lola Guerrero's former chief security officer at the Gonzalez Dam.
 Daniel is a highly intelligent, caring, cautious and formidable man who is a strong, determined survivor.
 Daniel's past as a secret agent of the Salvadoran Junta and CIA has revealed him to be a highly trained killer, having directly killed 100 people himself (with many more killed indirectly).
 His training and survival skills have shaped him into a formidable combatant.
 He is highly adept with firearms and hands to hand combat.
 Daniel is also shown to be a skilled torturer with extensive knowledge of interrogation techniques and is willing, albeit reluctantly, to use this skill when he feel it is necessary to survive, as seen when he brutally tortured Andrew Adams.
 Daniel however does not appear to be pleased with the past atrocities he has committed or was forced to commit, and regrets being the monster that he was forced to become.
 Despite his murderous past, Daniel has demonstrated that he cares about his family more than anything else and is a loving husband and father who vowed to give his daughter the best life possible.
 Daniel was shown to be devastated by the loss of his beloved wife, the anchor that kept him stable.
 He subsequently came unhinged for a time and nearly killed himself.
 Daniel is extremely cautious around those he does not trust, such as Victor Strand and appears to be highly skilled at identifying a potential threat.
 While under the leadership of Dante Esquivel, Daniel briefly re-embraces his cruel nature but ultimately turns on Dante and his men, saving his allies from certain death, demonstrating that he will never harm the innocent again and that he is ready to kill a threat without any hesitation.

-In December 2018, it was reported that Rubén Blades would return in season 5 as Daniel Salazar.

 Victor Strand

-Victor Strand, portrayed by Colman Domingo, is a mysterious character who has acquired great personal wealth as immediately indicated by his suit and jewelry, then later by his gated coast-side estate, Aston Martin and luxury yacht, the Abigail.
+Victor Strand, often referred to by his surname Strand, portrayed by Colman Domingo, is a mysterious character who has acquired great personal wealth as immediately indicated by his suit and jewelry, then later by his gated coast-side estate, Aston Martin and luxury yacht, the Abigail.
 He appears to already have some knowledge of the outbreak and how it manifests itself in humans.
 It is unknown how long he was imprisoned at the temporary hospital set up in Raynard Community College before Nick arrived.
 He is calm and does not panic when confronting the walkers, even when he was trapped at the end of a locked corridor as a herd approached.
 He appears to have adapted quickly to the new world, telling Nicholas Clark that the only way to survive a mad world is to embrace the madness.
 Victor has a good sense of judgement, believing that Nick has the skills to survive, identifying his heroin addiction as a precursor to the behavior necessary for survival.
 Strand later joined Madison and her group.